Brajinovic/vhdl/readme.txt

 That binary combination becomes the binComb input for the driver.

 The code was written for the circuit located in the following pdf: https://repozitorij.etfos.hr/islandora/object/etfos%3A1341/datastream/PDF/view

-I will upload my main vhdl project file so that you can figure it out yourself.